New Barclays CEO faces early challenge to fix wealth arm

 Barclays has failed with big plans in the past for its wealth business, including an ambitious five-year initiative set out in 2010 known internally as "Project Gamma".

-It wanted to double assets under management (AUM) to 300 billion pounds ($457 billion) and lift annual profits to between 600 and 700 million, people familiar with the matter said.
+It wanted to double assets under management (AUM) to 300 billion pounds and lift annual profits to between 600 and 700 million, people familiar with the matter said.

 But it didn't get close.